matthieu-sgi/Synthetic_Data_Blender/website_page.md

 - `moove_object` : move all the objects to the position randomly generated
 - `moove_light` : move the light to the position randomly generated
 - `generate_light` : generate a random number of light and place them randomly
-- `render_and_export` : render the scene and save the image + save coordinates of the balls in the csv file
+- `render_and_export` : render the scene and save the image + save coordinates of the balls in the csv file.
+The choice of the render engine is input as argument.
 - `choose_device` : choose the device to render the scene (CPU or GPU)
 - `step` : main function that call all the other functions

 Specific methods for this dataset are the following :
 - `generate_ball` : generate random number of balls and place them randomly

+### Adding HDR lights

 ### Usage